apache/echarts-doc/en/option/series/candlestick.md

 #${prefix} color(Color)=${defaultColor}

-color of `positive line` .
+Fill color of bullish candle stick.

 {{ use: partial-color-desc }}

 #${prefix} color0(Color)=${defaultColor0}

-color of `negtive line` .
-It supports the same format of `color`.
+Fill color of bearish candle stick.

+{{ use: partial-color-desc }}

 #${prefix} borderColor(Color) = ${defaultBorderColor}

-border color of `positive line` in graph.
-It supports the same format of `color`.
+Border color of bullish candle stick.

+{{ use: partial-color-desc }}

 #${prefix} borderColor0(Color) = ${defaultBorderColor0}

-border color of `negtive line` in graph.
-It supports the same format of `color`.
+Border color of bearish candle stick.

+{{ use: partial-color-desc }}

 #${prefix} borderWidth(number) = ${defaultBorderWidth}

-border width of candlestick.
-There is no border when it is 0.
+Border width of candlestick.
+There is no border when it is `0`.

 {{ use:partial-style-shadow-opacity(
     prefix=${prefix},